A dangerous book

 The objective is to direct attention.
 Publicizing data on pollution has more effect than fining companies.
 Corporations can easily pay fines but have trouble with attention focused on their wrongdoing and the resulting social perception.

-This book will tell you how the influence process functions, but not necessarily how to harness it for your particular self-persuasive geography.
+This book will tell you how the influence process functions, but not necessarily how to harness it.

 What do you want to happen?